 Re-weigh the soil samples and container and record the weight.
 Calculate weight loss due to moisture loss over the week.
 Add water to the soil, to bring the weight back to the original value.

-MED: Talent places soil on scale, and notes weight in notebook.
+MED: Talent places soil on scale.

 Add 10 g of moist soil to 95 ml of distilled water and mix thoroughly.
 This is the 10 to the minus one dilution since 10 g of soil has a volume of roughly 5 ml.

-MED: Talent adds soil to water to make initial stock and mixes.
+MED: Talent adds soil to water to make initial stock and vortexes.

-CU: Talent mixes soil and water with a spatula.

 Perform four serial dilutions of 1 ml into 9 ml blanks using water from this stock solution.
 (Videographer: make sure we can see labels, 10-1 (bottle A), 10-2 (tube B), 10-3 (tube C), 10-4 (tube D), and 10-5 (tube E))

 MED: Talent pipettes from bottle A into tube B, then vortexes and places tube back in the rack.

-CU: Talent pipettes from tube B into tube C, then vortexes and places tube back in the rack.

-MED: Talent pipettes from tube C into D, then D into E, vortexing between each dilution.
+Talent pipettes from tube B into tube C, then vortexes and places tube back in the rack.
+Talent pipettes from tube C into D, then D into E, vortexing between each dilution.

-CU: Pipetting water mixture.

-CU: Vortexing tube containing mixture.

-Next, collect six sterile Rose-Bengal streptomycin agar plates and label them 10-1, plate A, 10-2, plate B, 10-3, plate C, 10-4, plate D, and 10-5, plate E.
+Next, collect eight sterile Rose-Bengal-streptomycin agar plates.

-MED: Talent grabs six plates and lays them on the bench.
+MED: Talent grabs eight plates and lays them on the bench.

-CU: Talent labels top of the plate “A” and bottom of the plate “10-1”
+CU: Talent labels plates for dilutions in sets of two as 10-3, 10-4, 10-5, and 10-6.

-To plate “A”, add 1 ml from dilution tube 10-1, and spread using a glass spreader.
-Label this plate as “10-1”.
-Spreading 1 ml onto the agar will not dilute from the tube onto the agar.

-CU: Talent pipettes 1000 μl from 10-1 tube.
-Show the pipette measure and label on tube.

-CU: Talent inoculates plate “A” (10-1) and spreads.

-MED: Talent inoculates plate “A” (10-1) and spreads.

-To plate “B”, add 0.1 ml from dilution tube 10-1 and spread using a glass spreader.
-Label this plate “10-2”.
-Spreading 100 μl onto the plate will result in dilution as the inoculant is spread across the agar.
+To each of the 10-3 plates, add 0.1 ml from dilution tube 10-2, and spread over the agar surface using an ethanol-flame sterilized glass spreader.
+Because a quantity of 0.1 ml is plated, this makes the effective dilution 10-3.

-CU: Talent pipettes 100 μl from 10-1 tube.
-Show pipette measure and label on tube.

-MED: Talent inoculates plate “B” (10-2) and spreads.

-To plate “C”, add 0.1 ml from dilution tube 10-2 and spread using a glass spreader.
-Label this plate “10-3”.

-CU: Talent pipettes 100 μl from 10-2 tube.
-Show pipette measure and label on tube.
+CU: Talent pipettes 100 μl from 10-2 tube, adds the liquid to the plates labelled 10-3, and spread plates the inoculum.

-MED: Talent inoculates plate “C” (10-3) and spreads.

-To plate “D”, add 0.1 ml from dilution tube 10-3 and spread using a glass spreader.
-Label this plate “10-4”

-CU: Talent pipettes 100 μl from 10-3 tube.
-Show pipette measure and label on tube.

-MED: Talent inoculates plate “D” (10-4) and spreads.

-To plate “E”, add 0.1 ml from dilution tube 10-4 and spread using a glass spreader.
-Label this plate “10-5”.

-CU: Talent pipettes 100 μl from 10-4 tube.
-Show pipette measure and label on tube.

-Med: Talent inoculates plate “E” (10-5) and spreads.
+CU: Appropriate dilutions are subsequently plated from the 10-3, 10-4, and 10-5 tubes to give final effective dilutions of 10-4, 10-5, and 10-6, respectively.

 Incubate these plates in dark cabinet at room temperature, for one week (TEXT: RT, 1 week).

-WIDE: Talent places plates cabinet/drawer and walks away.
+WIDE: Talent places plates into a drawer and walks away.

 Colony Counting and Examination by Microscopy